Survey and Experiments on Mental Disorder Detection via Social Media: From Large Language Models and RAG to Agents: DATASETS AND EVALUATION METRICS

 \section{DATASETS AND EVALUATION METRICS}

 This section describes several widely used social media datasets, including their sources, formats, composition, collection methods, and sizes.
 Additionally, we provide the corresponding tasks applicable to each dataset.
-Table \ref{tab:datasets} summarizes the general information for the eleven datasets.
-We then introduce some standard evaluation metrics, as well as future research and application directions.
+Table \ref{tab:datasets} summarizes the general information for the thirteen datasets.
+We then introduce some standard evaluation metrics.

-\subsection{Popular Datasets for Mental Disorders}
+\subsection{\textbf{Popular Datasets for Mental Disorders}}

-\paragraph{\textbf{CLPsych Shared Task (UMD Suicidality Dataset)}\cite{chim2024overview,shing2018expert}} The UMD dataset contains posts and comments from users on Reddit about suicidal intent or behavior.
+\textbf{UMD Suicidality Dataset (CLPsych Shared Task)}\cite{chim2024overview}: The UMD dataset contains posts and comments from users on Reddit about suicidal intent or behavior.
 The dataset collected 1,556,194 posts from 11,129 users, and after filtering out users with fewer than 10 posts, 934 users were selected for annotation through random sampling.
-The scope of the dataset spans several years and includes the content, location, and time of posts and comments.

-\paragraph{\textbf{Dreaddit}\cite{turcan2019dreaddit}} The dataset is a collection of posts from ten subreddits on Reddit between January 1, 2017 and November 19, 2018 across five domains: social, anxiety, abuse, PTSD, and financial.
-A team of experts independently assessed snippets of posts to determine whether they conveyed a sense of stress, and subsequently integrated their respective scores to generate final binary labels.
-The dataset is suitable for binary stress prediction.
+\textbf{Dreaddit}\cite{turcan2019dreaddit}: The dataset is a collection of posts from ten subreddits on Reddit between January 1, 2017 and November 19, 2018 across five domains: social, anxiety, abuse, PTSD, and financial.
+A team of experts independently assessed snippets of posts and subsequently integrated their respective scores to generate final binary labels.
+The dataset is suitable for binary stress detection.

-\paragraph{\textbf{DepSeverity}\cite{naseem2022early}} The dataset utilized the same posts as Dreaddit, but with a shift in focus to depression content.
-Two experts categorized each post into four depression severity levels (minimal, mild, moderate, and severe) based on DSM-5 criteria.
-The dataset was applied to the four levels of depression prediction.
+\textbf{DepSeverity}\cite{naseem2022early}: The dataset utilized the same posts as Dreaddit, but with a shift in focus to depression content.
+Two experts categorized each post into four depression severity levels based on DSM-5 criteria.
+The dataset was applied to the four levels of depression detection.

+\textbf{STRD}\cite{li2022suicide}: This dataset was constructed by collecting posts from subreddits on Reddit between January 2020 and December 2021.
+The final dataset contains 3,998 relevant posts from 1,791 users, manually annotated by 500 random users.
+The annotations include two types of labels: suicide risk level and 17 categories of suicide triggers.
+This dataset is intended for applications such as suicide risk level prediction and suicide trigger detection.

-\paragraph{\textbf{SDCNL}\cite{haque2021deep}} The dataset collects posts from communities such as r/SuicideWatch and r/Depression via Python Reddit API, covering 1,723 users.
+\textbf{SDCNL}\cite{haque2021deep}: The dataset collects posts from communities such as r/SuicideWatch and r/Depression via Python Reddit API, covering 1,723 users.
 Each post was manually reviewed by experts to flag the presence of suicidal ideation.
-The dataset is suitable for binary suicide risk prediction.
+The dataset is suitable for binary suicide risk detection.